astechedu/WebDevOpsTutorial/sql.queries.md

 SQL SELECT INTO Examples

 The following SQL statement creates a backup copy of Customers:

 	SELECT * INTO CustomersBackup2017
 	FROM Customers;

 The following SQL statement uses the IN clause to copy the table into a new table in another database:

 	SELECT * INTO CustomersBackup2017 IN 'Backup.mdb'
 	FROM Customers;

 The following SQL statement copies only a few columns into a new table:

-SELECT CustomerName, ContactName INTO CustomersBackup2017 FROM Customers;
+	SELECT CustomerName, ContactName INTO CustomersBackup2017
+	FROM Customers;

 The following SQL statement copies only the German customers into a new table:

 	SELECT * INTO CustomersGermany
 	FROM Customers
 	WHERE Country = 'Germany';

 The following SQL statement copies data from more than one table into a new table:

 	SELECT Customers.CustomerName, Orders.OrderID
 	INTO CustomersOrderBackup2017
 	FROM Customers
 	LEFT JOIN Orders ON Customers.CustomerID = Orders.CustomerID;

-Tip: SELECT INTO can also be used to create a new, empty table using the schema of another.
-Just add a WHERE clause that causes the query to return no data:
 	SELECT * INTO newtable
 	FROM oldtable
 	WHERE 1 = 0;

+SQL INSERT INTO SELECT Statement:

+INSERT INTO SELECT Syntax

+Copy all columns from one table to another table:
+INSERT INTO table2
+SELECT * FROM table1
+WHERE condition;

+Copy only some columns from one table into another table:
+INSERT INTO table2 (column1, column2, column3, ...)
+SELECT column1, column2, column3, ...
+FROM table1
+WHERE condition;

+Demo Database

+In this tutorial we will use the well-known Northwind sample database.

+Below is a selection from the "Customers" table:
+CustomerID 	CustomerName 	ContactName 	Address 	City 	PostalCode 	Country 1	Alfreds Futterkiste 	Maria Anders 	Obere Str.
+57 	Berlin 	12209 	Germany 2 	Ana Trujillo Emparedados y helados 	Ana Trujillo 	Avda. de la Constitución 2222 	México D.F.
+05021 	Mexico 3 	Antonio Moreno Taquería 	Antonio Moreno 	Mataderos 2312 	México D.F.
+05023 	Mexico

+And a selection from the "Suppliers" table:
+SupplierID 	SupplierName 	ContactName 	Address 	City 	Postal Code 	Country 1 	Exotic Liquid 	Charlotte Cooper 	49 Gilbert St. 	Londona 	EC1 4SD 	UK 2 	New Orleans Cajun Delights 	Shelley Burke 	P.O.
+Box 78934 	New Orleans 	70117 	USA 3 	Grandma Kelly's Homestead 	Regina Murphy 	707 Oxford Rd.
+Ann Arbor 	48104 	USA

+SQL INSERT INTO SELECT Examples

+The following SQL statement copies "Suppliers" into "Customers" (the columns that are not filled with data, will contain NULL):
+Example
+INSERT INTO Customers (CustomerName, City, Country) SELECT SupplierName, City, Country FROM Suppliers;

+The following SQL statement copies "Suppliers" into "Customers" (fill all columns):
+Example
+INSERT INTO Customers (CustomerName, ContactName, Address, City, PostalCode, Country) SELECT SupplierName, ContactName, Address, City, PostalCode, Country FROM Suppliers;

+The following SQL statement copies only the German suppliers into "Customers":
+Example
+INSERT INTO Customers (CustomerName, City, Country) SELECT SupplierName, City, Country FROM Suppliers WHERE Country='Germany';